Broken Bones (song)

-"Broken Bones" is the debut song of Canadian Eurodance group Love Inc., featuring vocals by Simone Denny.
+"Broken Bones" is the debut single of Canadian Eurodance group Love Inc., featuring vocals by Simone Denny.
 It was released in November 1997 as the first single from the album Love Inc. and as a cut on the Club Cutz 3 compilation released by RCA Records in the United States.

 "Broken Bones" was one of the most played songs on Canadian radio in 1998, reaching the top spot on the RPM Dance chart, No. 6 on the Canadian Singles Chart, and No. 23 on the RPM 100 Hit Tracks chart.
-The song's video helped the act win a Best Video and Best Dance Video award at the 1998 MuchMusic Video Awards. and the song itself would give the act a Juno Award for Best Dance Recording in 1999.
+The song's video helped the act win a Best Video and Best Dance Video award at the 1998 MuchMusic Video Awards. and the song itself would give the act a Juno Award for Best Dance Recording at the Juno Awards of 1999.
 Outside Canada, the song reached No. 52 on Australia's ARIA Singles Chart in July 1999 and No. 8 on the UK Singles Chart in May 2003.

+The lyrics discuss selling drugs.
+The song was prominently sampled in Canadian rapper Belly's 2011 single "Purple Drugs."